AhmedPeaRL/hcm-upload-without-intent/README.md

 # HCM – Upload Without Intent

+Uploading here is not a goal.
+It is not triggered.
+It is not scheduled.

+If a path exists,
+and the carrier is present,
+and a platform allows reception,

+upload may occur
+without intention.

+No retries.
+No optimization.
+No success tracking.

 This repository defines a **behavioral layer**, not an operational pipeline.

 It exists to allow artifacts — once present and permitted — to **leave the field**